MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/insights/resource-manager-sql-insights.md

 ## Create an alert rule for SQL Insights

-The following sample creates an alert rule that will cover the SQL resources within the scope of the specified monitoring profile.
-This alert rule will appear in the SQL Insights UI in the alerts UI context panel.
+The following sample creates an alert rule that covers the SQL resources within the scope of the specified monitoring profile.
+This alert rule appears in the SQL Insights UI in the alerts UI context panel.

-The parameter file has values from one of the alert templates we provide in SQL Insights, you can modify it to alert on other data we collect for SQL.
-The template does not specify an action group for the alert rule.
+The parameter file has values from one of the alert templates we provide in SQL Insights.
+You can modify it to alert on other data we collect for SQL.
+The template doesn't specify an action group for the alert rule.

 ### Template file